monarch-initiative/mondo/docs/editors-guide/a-protege-setup.md

   3. Copy and paste the two files into the plugins directory
   4. Restart Protege.
 You should see ELK 0.5 installed in your Reasoner menu.

+ #### Approach 2
+   1. Paste these files in your Protege plugin directory.
+This is in one of two locations:
+       - ~/.Protege/plugins (note this is usually hidden from finder, but you can see it in the terminal) or
+       - Go to Protege in Applications (Finder), right click, 'Show package contents' -> Java -> plugins
+   1. Copy and paste the two files into the plugins directory
+   1. Restart Protege.
+You should see ELK 0.5 installed in your Reasoner menu.

 Important: it seems Elk 0.5 does not work with all versions of Protege, in particular, 5.2 and below.
 These instructions were only tested with Protege 5.5.

+#### Video explanation

+<iframe width="560" height="315" src="https://www.youtube.com/embed/5-UYTmly59I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

  ### Remove the old Elk Reasoner
  It may be necessary to remove the old Elk reasoner.